OSDS Continuing Student Advising Appointments:

 - Networking opportunities with employers and alumni help students develop and apply professional and leadership skills.

-All OSDS faculty have worked as practicing engineers and engineering leaders.
+All OSDS faculty worked as practicing engineers and engineering leaders.
 Many are registered Professional Engineers in one or more states.
 They bring real-world experience and perspective to the classroom and to all of their student interactions.
 They are also academic advisors, Senior Design project mentors, and directors of student support programs.